 Keep in mind, this article only addresses a small part of the complicated mold remediation process.
 Other issues such as environmental controls, proper personal protective equipment and numerous other factors should be considered.
 Most published recommendations state that visible mold in excess of 3 square feet should be remediated by a qualified professional.
 In reality, the contamination in a home or business will also include airborne mold spores that need to be addressed.
-For that reason alone, you should strongly consider consulting with a certified indoor environmental professional that will recommend controls, including airflow, as part of a remediation plan specifically developed for your project.
-You can follow this link to get a list of IEP Testing Professionals in your area.
+For that reason alone, you should strongly consider consulting with an indoor air quality professional that will recommend controls, including airflow, as part of a remediation plan specifically developed for your project.
+You can follow this link to get a list of IAQ Testing Professionals in your area.
 A qualified mold remediation contractor can then use that plan to most effectively return your home or building to normal fungal ecology.
 You can follow this link to get a list of pre-qualified mold removal professionals in your area.

 About The Author:

 Robert S. Vohl, CIE, CMI manages MB Mold & Air Quality Testing, which was founded in 2004 and is based in Dubuque, IA.
 They are Council Certified by the ACAC with designations including CIE (Certified Indoor Environmentalist) and CMI (Certified Microbial Investigator).
 They specialize in mold and air quality testing.